-- The Vpump option is checked to instruct the FlashPro5/4/3/3X programmer(s) to supply Vpump to the device. - NOTE: VPUMP voltage will not be checked for the SmartFusion2/IGLOO2 and newer families of devices.
-VPUMP does not need to be connected to the programmer for these devices. - The Force TCK Frequency option is unchecked to instruct the FlashPro5/4/3/3X to use the TCK frequency specified by the Frequency statement in the PDB/STAPL file(s). - FlashPro5/4/3/3X default TCK mode setting is Free running clock.
+- The Vpump option is checked to instruct the FlashPro5/4/3/3X programmer(s) to supply Vpump to the device - The Force TCK Frequency option is unchecked to instruct the FlashPro5/4/3/3X to use the TCK frequency specified by the Frequency statement in the PDB/STAPL file(s). - FlashPro5/4/3/3X default TCK mode setting is Free running clock.